jamespmernin/Cat-Colonies-Rails-React/README.md

 ### React app

-In the root of your rails directory, create a new React app with `create-react-app client`.
+In the root of your rails directory, create a new React app with `npx create-react-app client`.
 Get rid of the boilerplate annoyances, and start hacking!

 This is going to be very similar to how you've built React apps using external APIs before, so please reference old lessons and projects if you get stuck.
 Just remember you will be making axios calls to your own API, i.e. using http://localhost:3000/cats.